label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get document elements

 Get all elements in selected document.
-Note: The `category_id` is optional.
+On binary workspaces, the `category_id` is optional.
+Providing it will make user labels and model predictions to be included.
+On multiclass workspaces, the `category_id` is not required.

+::::{tab-set}
+:::{tab-item} Binary mode

 ---